Paeroa: Modern history

 As late as 1928, the Waihou River was still navigable for larger ships all the way up to the town, and the Kopu Bridge was therefore constructed as a swing bridge.

 When Brenan and Company, the largest horse and wagon operator, moved to trucking, they bought out the steamship company and named their trucks after the ships that plied the Ohinemuri River.
 Waimarie and Taniwha were always painted on the new International or Ford trucks that came into their fleet.
-When transport operator Sarjant’s amalgamated with Brenan, a large truck centre evolved in Paeroa.
+When transport operator Sarjant's amalgamated with Brenan, a large truck centre evolved in Paeroa.

 As the passenger rail service dwindled, Paeroa eventually lost its railway, so much of the town had its beginnings in supply and transport to the Hauraki and District.
 The swings of time have enabled the town to boom and revert a number of times.

+In 1981 there was a large flood in the Waikato due to heavy rain.
+Over 2,250 people were evacuated in Thames, Paeroa, and Waihi.

 Culture

 Lemon & Paeroa

 Paeroa is best known for the soft drink Lemon & Paeroa (L&P) that used to be produced in the town.
 The soft drink was made with lemon and carbonated mineral water from Paeroa.
 Today L&P is owned by Coca-Cola and produced on the same production line as other Coca-Cola products sold in New Zealand.

 A large L&P bottle stands on the main road as a landmark in the town of Paeroa.
 In 1994 L&P ran a series of advertisements based around Paeroa, the advert had locals standing in front of various parts of the town pointing out what the town isn't famous for.
 In one advertisement, a local stands in front a 1930s bungalow making the comment, "It's not famous for its Hollywood mansions".
 Landmarks and features in the town included the towns Harbour Bridge (a small single lane bridge), bright lights (a flashing chemist sign), luxury hotels (a local motel), trendy shops (an Op Shop) and Opera House (the back of the local town hall).

 At the end of each advert a group of people would end by saying "But it is famous" pointing to the landmark L&P bottle in the background.
 The advert would end with the tag line L&P World Famous in New Zealand.
-There were 3 separate advertisements all using the song Counting the Beat by The Swingers.
+There were 3 separate advertisements all using the song "Counting the Beat" by The Swingers.

 Events

 Paeroa is known as the Events Capital of the Coromandel, as well as having a national reputation for horse racing.
 February is a busy event month in Paeroa and the motorcycle race ‘Battle of the Streets’ and ‘Pipe Band Tattoo’ events both attract participants and crowds from all over New Zealand and overseas.

-The horse track was closed in 2014 due to financial issues with the managers of the track..
+The horse track was closed in 2014 due to financial issues with the managers of the track.